30% OFF Tempcover fee in our app

 • Going for a test drive – Allow about 30 minutes for the test drive to give your buyer time to try out the steering, brakes and gears on different kinds of reads.
 As you’ll be using public roads during the test drive, you need to make sure that the buyer is insured to drive your car, before you set off.
 Without the correct insurance, you and the person driving your car could be fined and liable to expensive costs, if there was an accident.

-If the other driver does already have insurance, it’s unlikely they will want to adjust their existing annual cover for a car they may or may not buy, and unless their policy has a Drive Other Cars (DOC) built in – something that’s not as widely available now – they’ll need another insurance option.
 Short term, temporary car insurance cover is ideal for test drives when you’re selling your car.
 It’s fast, flexible and affordable cover, which lasts from 1-12 hours or 1-28 days depending on your needs.
-For test drives, cheap temporary insurance can allow the buyer to be insured to drive your car, without impacting on any existing insurance policies you or they have.
-Short term cover will also protect your No Claims Bonus (NCB) should there be an accident on the test drive.
+For test drives, temporary car insurance can allow the buyer to be insured to drive your car, without impacting on any existing insurance policies you or they have.
+Short-term cover will also protect your no claims bonus (NCB) should there be an accident on the test drive.

 • Negotiating the price – Most private buyers will look to haggle on your asking price, so make sure you’ve thought through how far you’re willing to lower the price, and what your bottom line is.
 Don’t be tempted to go below it.

 • Closing the deal – Once you’ve agreed a fair price that you and the buyer are happy with you can shake on it (literally if you want) and the deal is agreed.
-If you can’t agree a price first-time, remain friendly and give the buyer the chance to go away and think about it.
+If you can’t agree on a price first-time, remain friendly and give the buyer the chance to go away and think about it.

 After you’ve sold your car

-• Payment – You can accept payment in a variety of ways, depending on what works for you, including:
+Payment – You can accept payment in a variety of ways, depending on what works for you, including:

-• Bank transfer – this is the most recommended method for receiving payment.
+Bank transfer – This is the most recommended method for receiving payment.
 You can receive almost instant payment and there is a record of it in both the seller and buyer’s accounts.
 Some accounts offer payment protection too.

-• Cash (paid out at a bank) – You can accept cash in hand of course, but one reason to have the money paid at a bank is so the staff can check, verify and count the bills.
+Cash (paid out at a bank) – You can accept cash in hand of course, but one reason to have the money paid at a bank is so the staff can check, verify and count the bills.
 They may also be able to provide a receipt of the transaction.

-• Cheque or Banker’s Draft – these are less in use.
-However, if you do accept a cheque you may want to hold onto the vehicle until after the cheque has cleared and the money is in your bank account.
+Cheque or Banker’s Draft – These are less in use.
+However, if you do accept a cheque you may want to hold on to the vehicle until after the cheque has cleared and the money is in your bank account.
 Most private sellers avoid taking payments from credit cards for similar reasons.

-• Using an ESCROW – this is a third-party who handles the transaction and can offer extra security to both sides.
+Using an ESCROW – This is a third-party who handles the transaction and can offer extra security to both sides.
 However, make sure they are legitimate and registered with the Financial Conduct Authority.

-• Paperwork – Make sure you have all the paperwork and documents to hand over.
+Paperwork – Make sure you have all the paperwork and documents to hand over.
 You’ll also need to write two copies of a receipt.
 It should include the date, price, registration number, make and model, and both yours and your buyer’s names and addresses.
-While this won’t stop the buyer returning the car if you’ve mis-sold it or wrongly described it, it will cover you against the possibility that the car may be unroadworthy in some respect.
-Finally, you need to notify the Driver Vehicle Licensing Agency (DVLA) that you no longer own the vehicle.
-This last step is how you change the registered keeper of the vehicle.
-We have more information about this later in our guide.

-• Bonus Tip: Don’t forget to delete any sensitive data from the car.
+Remove your personal data: Don’t forget to delete any sensitive data from the car.
 You may not associate your car with storing data, but if you’ve paired your phone with the stereo or in-built sat nav, then it could include all of your personal phone numbers, emails and any saved routes or addresses.

 How to sell your financed car

 Can you sell a car if you still owe money on it?
 The short answer is no, but there are a couple of ways to do it if you have a car with outstanding finance and you need to sell it.
-Car finance generally falls into two main categories – Hire Purchase (HP) and Personal Contract Purchases (PCP).

-• Hire purchase (HP) – this involves paying a deposit, such as 10%, then repaying the balance, plus interest, over an agreed loan period.
+• Hire purchase (HP) – This involves paying a deposit, such as 10%, then repaying the balance, plus interest, over an agreed loan period.
 However, you don’t own the car until the last payment.

-• Personal Contract Purchases (PCP) – this arrangement also features monthly payments.
+• Personal Contract Purchases (PCP) – This arrangement also features monthly payments.
 However, with PCP they are based on a loan calculated by the difference between the vehicle’s price brand new and the predicted value of the car at the end of the hire agreement.
 This means at the end of the contract you have to pay a ‘balloon payment’ to own the vehicle, hand the car back, or extend the arrangement by going straight into another PCP.

 Regardless of the type of finance you’ve taken out, there is something very important you need to know if you’re thinking about selling a car you are currently paying for with car finance – it is breaking the law to knowingly sell a car with outstanding finance on it without informing the buyer.